The Kazakhstan–EU partnership on Critical Raw Materials

 – limit the confidentiality clause of the Memorandum of Understanding that the partnership is based on to technological aspects as an exception, instead of extending it to the entire agreement;

-– ensure that the implementation of projects be transparent and subjected to public monitoring at all stages (implementation reports should be published and updated regularly);
+– ensure that the implementation of projects is transparent and subjected to public monitoring at all stages (implementation reports should be published and updated regularly);

 – use available transparency tools, in particular the EITI for better critical raw materials governance